-d) Freedom Online Coalition Advisory Network
+e) Freedom Online Coalition Advisory Network

-The Members welcome the participation and contributions of non-state Internet stakeholders in the FOC.
+The Members welcome the participation and contributions of non-State Internet stakeholders in the FOC.
 Such participation will primarily be channeled through the Advisory Network, which will:

 - 1. Serve as a mechanism for multistakeholder advice on the aims, objectives and activities of the FOC, and pertinent issues related to human rights online; - 2.
-Support the FOC's mission of advancing human rights online through stakeholder engagement; - 3.
-Be instrumental in ensuring multistakeholder engagement in the planning and organization of and participation in FOC Conferences, as well as other FOC events and meetings.
+Support the FOC's mission of advancing human rights online, including through stakeholder engagement; - 3.
+Be instrumental in ensuring multistakeholder engagement in the planning and organization of and participation in FO Conferences, as well as other FOC events and meetings.

-The Advisory Network will consist of individuals, serving either in personal or organizational capacities and representing non-state Internet stakeholders, including civil society, businesses, academics, technical organizations, and other experts seeking to promote and protect human rights and fundamental freedoms online.
+The Advisory Network will consist of individuals, serving either in personal or organizational capacities and representing non-State Internet stakeholders, including civil society, businesses, academics, technical organizations, and other experts seeking to promote and protect human rights and fundamental freedoms online.
 Any individual or institution that has demonstrated consistent support for the goals of the FOC may join the Advisory Network.
+The FOC is committed to ensuring that the FOC-AN processes and structure are in line with the Coalition's mission, and in keeping with the principles of diversity, equity, inclusion and accessibility.